David & Melinda Nelson

-Melinda has two BA degrees from UC Santa Barbara in Zoology and Environmental Studies and is currently nearing completion of a Master’s degree in Transformational Urban Leadership from Azusa Pacific University.
+Melinda has two BA degrees from UC Santa Barbara in Zoology and Environmental Studies.
+In 2017 she completed her Master’s degree in Transformational Urban Leadership from Azusa Pacific University.

 David Nelson’s experience in missions began when he first started courting Melinda in 2001.
 Since then he has worked on projects in Brazil, India, Haiti, Mexico and Mozambique.

 From 1996 through 2000 David worked at Baldwin-Wallace College in the Division of Continuing Education, first as an intern while earning a Master’s degree in College Student Personnel from Bowling Green State University, and then as an Administrator and Academic Advisor.
 During that time he also trained and worked with Ralph Mattson of The DOMA Group as a casewriter/consultant: interviewing, analyzing and documenting Fortune 500 client projects.
 Utilizing DOMA’s process he occasionally provided consulting services to help college students with career development.

 In addition to David’s people development interests, he is also a skilled artisan in stonemasonry and has operated Granite Forge, a stonework business.
 His undergraduate degree was a BA in Theology, Theater and Art from Hope College in Holland, Michigan.

 I must preach the good news of the Kingdom of God, for I was sent for this purpose.
 Luke 4:43